Historical view of endogenous depression causes.

-Modern understanding of endogenous depression.
+Modern view of the causes of endogenous depression.

-The sufferer’s view of endogenous depression.
+The sufferer’s opinion on the nature and causes of endogenous depression.